Register

 Patron Experiences frequent chest pains from watching Arsenal 5 pts

-Posted about 9 years ago by Patron
+Posted over 9 years ago by Patron

 Don't want to see his reputation tainted like Kenny Dalglish.
 If he is to become manager, he must be ready.
 Which is why I agree with Ix on him becoming assistant manager for a few years first.
 For a decade even.